techidaily/site-win11-tips/source/_posts/cutting-through-the-haze-9-tips-for-crystal-clear-pc-monitors.md

 4. Click on the**Search automatically for drivers** option and wait for the utility to download and install the latest GPU drivers.
 5. **Restart** your system and run an app to check if the screen elements appear sharp or not.

- Device Manager isn't the best for finding new drivers, so if the above trick doesn't work out, check out[how to update AMD graphics cards](https://www.makeuseof.com/how-to-update-amd-graphics-card-drivers-windows/) or[how to update Nvidia graphics cards](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) , depending on your GPU's model.
+ Device Manager isn't the best for finding new drivers, so if the above trick doesn't work out, check out [how to update AMD graphics cards](https://www.makeuseof.com/how-to-update-amd-graphics-card-drivers-windows/) or [how to update Nvidia graphics cards](https://www.makeuseof.com/how-update-nvidia-graphics-card-drivers-windows/) , depending on your GPU's model.

 ### 8\.
 Roll Back the Latest Windows Update